openshift/lvm-operator/README.md

+TODO: DO NOT MERGE
+TEST CHANGE FOR TRIGGERING JOBS

 # The LVM Operator

 Use the LVM Operator with `LVMCluster` custom resources to deploy and manage LVM storage on OpenShift clusters.